andrew/ultimate-awesome/README.md

 - [awesome-olap](https://github.com/samber/awesome-olap) - A curated list of awesome Online Analytical Processing databases, frameworks, ressources and other awesomeness.
 - [awesome-regex-resources](https://github.com/varunram/awesome-regex-resources) - A curated list of Regex Resources.
 Inspired by other awesome stuff.
 - [awesome-nlp-chinese-corpus](https://github.com/wangmuy/awesome-nlp-chinese-corpus) - A curated list of resources of chinese corpora for NLP(Natural Language Processing).
-- [awesome-mmps](https://github.com/willxxy/awesome-mmps) - Corpus of resources for multimodal machine learning with physiological signals (mmps).
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-mobile](https://github.com/alec-c4/awesome-mobile) - Awesome instruments for mobile marketing and development.
 - [awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community.
 - [awesome-llm-list](https://github.com/BarnacleLabs/awesome-llm-list) - An overview of Large Language Model (LLM) options.
+- [awesome-generative-art](https://github.com/camilleroux/awesome-generative-art) - Carefully curated list of awesome resources to create, learn and, drop generative art.
 - [awesome-web-browsers](https://github.com/cliffordfajardo/awesome-web-browsers) - 🕸A list of awesome web browsers for desktop, mobile, terminals, text editors etc.
 - [Awesome-LLM-Reasoning-with-NeSy](https://github.com/LAMDASZ-ML/Awesome-LLM-Reasoning-with-NeSy) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.